 Do you want to create Ads-slots inside your articles so that you will earn some more profits whenever someone reads your blog?
-Insert Ads inside posts, pages and articles is one of the most effective ways to generate revenue for magazines, blogs or news publication site owner.
-Most famous bloggers, popular magazines and even trusted global newspapers worldwide have been doing it.
+Insert Ads inside posts, pages, and articles is one of the most effective ways to generate revenue for magazines, blogs, or news publication site owners.
+Most famous bloggers, popular magazines, and even trusted global newspapers worldwide have been doing it.

-However, doing a quick search on Google, we guarantee you will not find any of a readable solution or a brief guidance on how to do that for non-techies web owners.
-Seems like the secret has been keeping only for the famous, popular bloggers who both have strong resources in news, writing, media coverage and also strong resources in tech.
+However, doing a quick search on Google, we guarantee you will not find any readable solution or brief guidance on how to do that for non-techies web owners.
+Seems like the secret has been kept only for the famous, popular bloggers who both have strong resources in news, writing, media coverage, and also strong resources in tech.

-In this article, we will help you uncover the hidden secret and learn how to add Ads slots into your website without having to write even just a single line of code.
-At the end of this step by step tutorial, you will be able to add Ad slots to your post content in less than 10 minutes.
+In this article, we will help you uncover the hidden secret and learn how to add Ads slots to your website without having to write even just a single line of code.
+At the end of this step-by-step tutorial, you will be able to add Ad slots to your post content in less than 10 minutes.

 1 – Install the Advert Platform

 The banner Ads platform that we are using is AdRotate.
 It’s a free advert placement platform for WordPress.
 There’s a Pro version with many special features, but just the Free version is powerful enough for us to do what we want to do.
-Especially when it’s used with a great theme like Mag WP.
+Especially, you use a great theme like Mag WP.

 For WordPress Magazine Theme Mag WP, we already integrated AdRotate for you, so there’s no need to install it.
-However, if, for some reasons, you have deleted the plugin, or your website hasn’t had it, you can Install the plugin by downloading it directly from https://wordpress.org/plugins/adrotate/ and upload to your server.
+However, if, for some reason, you have deleted the plugin, or your website hasn’t had it, you can Install the plugin by downloading it directly from here and upload it to your server.
 Or you can install AdRotate just like any other WordPress plugin from your WP-Admin: Login to your WP-Admin > Plugins > Add New > Search for AdRotate > Install > Activate.

 2 – Create your advert